Alan Rouse: 1986 K2 disaster

 While Rouse and the British expedition attempted the North-West Ridge, other expeditions had also been trying various routes, with and without oxygen.
 After his fellow team members left the mountain, Rouse and six climbers from these expeditions decided to join forces to try the conventional route without a permit.
-There were four Austrian men, Alfred Imitzer, Hannes Wieser, Willi Bauer, and Kurt Diemberger, a Polish woman, Dobroslawa Miodowicz-Wolf, and a British woman, Julie Tullis.
+There were four Austrian men, Alfred Imitzer, Hannes Wieser, Willi Bauer, and Kurt Diemberger, a Polish woman, Dobrosława Miodowicz-Wolf, and a British woman, Julie Tullis.

 They reached Camp IV at (8,157 metres, 26,760 feet), the final staging post before the summit.
 For reasons that are still unclear, this impromptu team decided to wait a day before trying the final stage to the summit.
 None of the climbers on the Abruzzi Spur chose to follow the team comprising three Korean climbers who had set out on an oxygen aided attempt on 3 August, even though the trail would have been broken through the deep snow for those climbing without oxygen.
 On the following day, it was obvious that the weather was deteriorating, but Rouse and Wolf nonetheless set out for the summit.
 Wolf quickly tired and dropped back, whilst Rouse continued.
 Because he was breaking the trail alone, two of the Austrian climbers, Willi Bauer and Alfred Imitzer, caught up with him some 100 vertical meters below the summit.
-Rouse fell in behind the Austrians, thus making his ascent easier the last stretch, and the three reached the summit together on 4 August 1986.
+Rouse fell in behind the Austrians, thus making his ascent easier for the last stretch, and the three reached the summit together on 4 August 1986.